jdkirklanduwyo/SeniorDesignGroup2/README.md

 Our project contains the following files and folders:

-* **Documents:** Folder that will contain documents describing the project.

-* **Source:** Folder that will contain all of our source code.
-Subdirectories will be organized by programming languages.

-We don't currently have any packages, however we do have a folder from the boiler plate for resources.
+* **Documents:** Contains mainly our presentation information.

+* **Source:**
+In the Arduino folder, the required libraries and environment are located in arduino_pixy, arduino-1.6.12 and PixyMon.
+Our code is located in:

+	-SeniorDesignGroup2\Source\Arduino\ourSketches\ArduinoSketchFinal

+ArduinoSketchFinal being the final iteration of our code.
+The MobileApp folder contains the project folder PlantCareSystem that can be opened in Android Studio for the full list of files, but the important Java and res classes are located in:

+	SeniorDesignGroup2\Source\MobileApp\PlantCareSystem\app\src\main\java\com\cosc\nathaniel\plantcaresystem
+	SeniorDesignGroup2\Source\MobileApp\PlantCareSystem\app\src\main\res\layout

+For the python server, our code is located at:

+	SeniorDesignGroup2\Source\Python ReST Server

+And PythonWebServerFinal.py is our final code version. plant_data.xml is the xml file created by the server.

 * **Resources:** Resources will be included here, such as helpful websites and the like.

 Instructions for looking through the repo:

-* **Documents:** Start by looking through the documents we have prepared to describe our project.
-This folder currently only has the provided materials from the boiler-plate.
+* **Documents:** Check this for our presentation on our project.

-* **Source:** Continue on to the source folder if you wish to see the development of the code.
+* **Source:** Continue to the source folder for info on how the project works, there are three main components: Arduino, App and Python Server.
 Internal comments on the code will provide further explanation.

 * **Resources:** Visit this folder if you are looking for where we got information or ideas from.
-This will be our base of research and a place to gather all helpful materials for quick look-up.
-We have a couple of starter resources in this folder.
 See the README file within the Resources folder for a further description.

-Navigation of the repo can be reflected with the previous points and will be expanded on when our project isn't empty.
+* **To Run:** If you would actually like to build our project, you need the Arduino IDE with Pixy and DHT libraries imported to upload the sketch to an Arduino (Ensuring your local network info is placed into the sketch).
+Once the arduino is setup, use Android Studio to install the app onto an android device.
+Simply run the Python server on Python 2.7 or later on the specified computer on the local network and begin adding plants with the app.